flycheck/flycheck/doc/index.rst

 See :doc:`gpl` or http://www.gnu.org/licenses/ for a copy of the GNU General Public License.

-This documentation is free documentation: you can copy, distribute and/or modify it under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the section :doc:`fdl`.
+Permission is granted to copy, distribute and/or modify this documentation under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+A copy of the license is included in the section entitled :doc:`fdl`.

 Alternatively, you may copy, distribute and/or modify this documentation under the terms of the Creative Commons Attribution-ShareAlike 4.0 International